Published:

 Prerequisites

 Before graduate program advancement, you should have completed a bachelors’ degree.
 There are college-level requirements of calculus, advanced math, and Java/Python coursework for both degrees.
-For data science, additional data structures and computer organization experience are needed.
+For computer science, additional data structures and computer organization experience are needed.

 While the prerequisites are the same, the skill “must-haves” do vary.
 A computer science program appeals to students who have an affinity to the science disciplines, specifically subjects that call for applied analytics and logic.